 Puzzle piece 17: Crypto-economy – a set of monetary incentives to act beneficially to the system and a set of monetary punishments if you are found to try fraud the system.

 Up next – Consensus Algorithms

-Every different consensus algorithm has its own set of incentives and disincentives.
+We already know enough about blockchain cryptography, consensus and crypto-economy.
+Every different blockchain consensus algorithm has its own set of incentives and disincentives.
 We will look into the different consensus algorithms in the next part.